 I think that one of my roles as a market grower (a fancy term for those of us not ready to call ourselves farmers) is to introduce people to the process of growing food.
 I know farmers who started out as work shares.
 It is a great way to get to spend some time taking part in local agriculture.
 Also, I am awesome, and you will get to hang out with me for 4 hours every month, which is pretty great.

 If you are interested or if you know someone who might be interested, please tell them to email me at firstname.lastname@example.org and put work share in the title.

 Monday, February 3, 2014

 I am excited to announce that I have completed my growing plan for 2014 and I have decided to start a 10 member CSA program.
 CSA stands for Community Supported Agriculture and it is a way for consumers to connect with local farms.
 CSA members of Marvin's Garden Produce pay a one-time fee of $300 and in exchange receive 20 weeks of produce from my garden.
 You can take a look at the CSA schedule here.

 The first thing I ever grew was a green pepper on the patio of my apartment in 2006.
+It was gross, it turned out we were growing a variety that wasn't good for container growing.
+I'll call that lesson one.
+I don't know what lesson I am on now, but it is in the triple digits, I am sure.
 Since then I have become consumed (HA!) with growing my own food.
-Since I started growing, and helping others grow, I have found that there a few main reasons that keeps getting me back out in the yard.
+Since I started growing, and helping others grow, I have found that there a few main reasons that keep getting me back out in the yard.

 Thursday, April 12, 2012